What Is Rehabilitation?

 - Teaching the individual and their family about making necessary lifestyles changes to better adapt.

-- Offering of adaptive tools and making necessary changes to the environment.
+- Offering of adaptive tools and making necessary changes to the environment, especially offering home care disability services in Sydney and occupational therapy driving assessment in Sydney.

-- Improving the functioning and treating the disability.
+- Improving the functioning and treating the disability, with NDIS disability support services Sydney.

 - Preventing complications and the treatment of the basic disease.